red-sayed/rcrypt/README.md

 ## How to use it?

-All functions are in _'rcrypt.h'.
+All functions are in _'rcrypt.h'_.

 ```C
 //